oblac/jodd-site/README.md

 started.
 Though if you're mainly concerned with editing or adding content, you won't need to know much about nanoc.

-## Development

 Nanoc compiles the site into static files living in `./output`.
 It's smart enough not to try to compile unchanged files:

 ```sh
 $ bundle exec nanoc compile
 ```

 You can setup whatever you want to view the files.
-If using the adsf gem (as listed in the `Gemfile`), you can start Webrick:
+You can run the local server to see the site:

 ```sh
 $ bundle exec nanoc view
 $ open http://localhost:3000
 ```

 Compilation times got you down?
 Use guard (recommended) in separate terminal:

 ```sh
 $ bundle exec guard